HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/storage/new-ovstoragevolumetemplate.md

 ### -PerformancePolicy &lt;HPEOneView.Storage.PerformancePolicy&gt;

 A Nimble Performance Policy is associated with a storage system.
-Using the `Show-OVStorageSystemPerformancePolicy`, choose an available performance policy.
+Using the Show-OVStorageSystemPerformancePolicy, choose an available performance policy.

 Example:

-    `Get-OVStorageSystem` `-Name` MyNimbleSys | `Show-OVStorageSystemPerformancePolicy`
+    Get-OVStorageSystem `-Name` MyNimbleSys | Show-OVStorageSystemPerformancePolicy

 | Aliases | None |
 | :--- | :--- |